jackyzha0/quartz/content/notes/media.md

 - Do I want to be a cook
 - Do I actually like computer science
 - I should write more
+- this needs to be in a more visible place

 # Books
 - 2022